-- 3. I further swear or affirm that I have personal knowledge of the facts stated below: - Relevant operating personnel are familiar with and will receive training by May 31st, 2022 on the applicable contents and execution of the EOP, and such personnel are instructed to follow the applicable portions of the EOP except to the extent deviations are appropriate as a result of specific circumstances during the course of an emergency; - The EOP has been reviewed and approved by the appropriate executives; - Drills have been conducted to the extent required by subsection (f) of PUC Subst.
-R. § 25.53 as limited by paragraph 4 below; - The EOP or an appropriate summary has been distributed to local jurisdictions as needed; - Elara Energy Project, LLC maintains a business continuity plan that addresses returning to normal operations after disruptions caused by an incident; and - Elara Energy Project, LLC's emergency management personnel who are designated to interact with local, state, and federal emergency management officials during emergency events will receive the latest IS-100, IS-200, IS-700, and IS-800 National Incident Management Systems training by July 31st, 2022.
+- Relevant operating personnel will be familiar with and will have received training on the applicable contents and execution of the EOP, and such personnel will be instructed to follow the applicable portions of the EOP except to the extent deviations are appropriate as a result of specific circumstances during the course of an emergency; - 2.
+The EOP has been reviewed and approved by the appropriate executives; - 3.
+Drills will be conducted to the extent required by subsection (f) of this section prior to the earlier of 11/23/2022 or the start of commercial operations; - 4.
+The EOP or an appropriate summary will be distributed to local jurisdictions as needed; - 5.
+West Texas Solar II will maintain a business continuity plan that addresses returning to normal operations after disruptions caused by an incident; and - 6.
+West Texas Solar II's emergency management personnel who are designated to interact with local, state, and federal emergency management officials during emergency events will receive the latest IS-100, IS-200, IS-700, and IS-800 National Incident Management System training prior to the earlier of 11/23/2022 or the start of commercial operations.